jamesmeyer1/EKSKube2IAM/README.md

           securityContext:
             privileged: true
 ```
-## Step 10:
+## Step 11:
 Deploy Application to test namespace.
-You need to assign the arn for the role you created above before deploying.
+You need to assign the ARN with S3 permissions and the trust that you created above here.

 ```
 apiVersion: v1